 - Consider tightening up your digital footprint and public online profiles – the less personal information that’s out there, the lesser chance of having personal information and photographs used against you.

 Cyberstalking Protection Tip: When identifying and detecting cyberstalking, there’s several key characteristics one should look out for, such as: whether the online individual has acted with malice and premeditation, repetitively, and obsession.
-If you’re unsure of what exactly constitutes online stalking and internet harassment, we recommend consulting an experienced Internet defamation attorney as soon as possible.
+If you’re unsure of what exactly constitutes online stalking and internet harassment, we recommend consulting an experienced Internet harassment lawyer as soon as possible.

 Have you been the victim of malicious cyberstalking and other forms of internet harassment?
 Contact the experienced Internet defamation attorneys of Minc Law as soon as possible.
 Internet stalking is no laughing matter, and could pose a serious threat to your safety and livelihood, so it’s extremely important to take action now!